-Jerrell Berrios is a junior majoring in Philosophy: Law and Justice.
+Jerrell Berrios is a senior majoring in Philosophy: Law and Justice.
 He competed in Lincoln-Douglas debate for two years at Advanced Technologies Academy in Las Vegas, where he qualified for National Forensic League (NFL) nationals in 2011 and 2012.
 Berrios' ultimate goal as a member of the UNLV Debate Team is to qualify for the elimination rounds of the National Debate Tournament.
+Jerrell hopes to go to law school after graduating in the spring.